lueschem/edi/docs/config_management_v2/yaml.rst

-.. _yaml:
+.. _yaml_v2:

 Yaml Based Configuration
 ========================

 .. note::
-   This chapter covers the LXD based workflow v1.
+   This chapter covers the Buildah based workflow v2.

 Within an empty directory the following command can be used to generate an initial edi configuration: